What you need to do to work and operate in the aviation industry after the UK leaves the EU.

 - continued airworthiness management organisations

-The certificates issued to airports by the CAA would remain valid from 29 March 2019.
+The certificates issued to airports by the CAA would remain valid if the UK leaves the EU without a deal.
 Airports and aerodromes should be largely unaffected by the changes to the safety regulatory regime.

 Prepare for possible aviation changes

-Consider the possible EU exit actions outlined by the CAA
+Consider the possible Brexit actions outlined by the CAA

 More about possible aviation changes